 Kawartha Highlands Provincial Park

-Just 27 minutes from Silent Lake is the sprawling Kawartha Highlands Provincial Park.
+Just 27 minutes from Silent Lake is the sprawling Kawartha Highlands, Provincial Park.
 Kawartha Highlands is second only Algonquin Provincial Park as the largest provincial park in Southern Ontario.
-Kawartha Highlands doesn’t have many of the facilities that many Provincial Parks in Ontario have, but it does have tremendous beauty and a lot of wilderness to explore.
-One of our favorite places to visit here is the Bottle Lake campground.
+Kawartha Highlands doesn’t have any facilities like Silent Lake, or many Provincial Parks in Ontario have, but it does have tremendous beauty and a lot of wilderness to explore.
+One of our favorite places to visit here is the Serpentine route.

 Silent Lake Provincial Park For Families